backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/ElastiCache.md

 - **Lazy loading**: You write to the cache only when there is a *cache miss*.
 - **Write through**: Write to cache *when written to DB* - no stale data.
 - **Session Store**: Refresh cache on expiry of TTL.

+For more info on caching patterns refer [[../102 AWS DVA/ElastiCache DVA#Caching strategies | Caching Strategies]]